Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 In fact, if we look here for NAS, there's a few different, let's see, file system server.

-So there's actually a way within our File Explorer here, you can connect to your nav.
+So there's actually a way within our file explorer here.

 I see.

-Then it'll end up looking just like a drive.
+Then it'll end up looking just like a drive over here.

 That's what we want.